 Safety is at the center of everything we do, including our path forward as we navigate the changing Covid-19 environment.
-On Wednesday, November 11, the Illinois Department of Public Health announced recommendations to help decrease the positivity rate and help prevent the spread of Covid-19.
-While not officially mandated, we feel these recommendations are essential to ensuring the safety of the NSSRA community and the community as a whole and have been the guiding information on all decisions since March.
+The Illinois Department of Public Health announced recommendations to help decrease the positivity rate and help prevent the spread of Covid-19.

 These new recommendations include: